beemesh/iroh-sdht/README.md

 `TelemetrySnapshot` includes:

-- `cluster_centroids: Vec<f32>` – latency cluster centers in ms (fast → slow).
+- `tier_centroids: Vec<f32>` – latency tier centers in ms (fast → slow).
-- `cluster_counts: Vec<usize>` – number of peers in each cluster.
+- `tier_counts: Vec<usize>` – number of peers in each tier.
 - `pressure: f32` – backpressure signal in `[0.0, 1.0]`.
 - `stored_keys: usize` – number of keys in the local store.
 - `replication_factor: usize` – current `k`.
 - `concurrency: usize` – current `alpha`.

-This is intended to be wired into your logging/metrics system so you can tune clustering and resource limits in real deployments.
+This is intended to be wired into your logging/metrics system so you can tune tiering and resource limits in real deployments.

 ---